basecamp/pow/MANUAL.md

 runtimes such as Python or Node.js.
 Remember that services behind the proxy won't automatically be started or stopped like Rack apps.

-#### Accessing Virtual Hosts From Other Computers ####
+#### Accessing Virtual Hosts from Other Computers ####

-Sometimes you need to access your Pow virtual hosts on another computer &mdash; for example, when testing your application on a mobile device.
+Sometimes you need to access your Pow virtual hosts from another computer on your local network &mdash; for example, when testing your application on a mobile device or from a Windows or Linux VM.

 The `.dev` domain will only work on your development computer.
 However, you can use the special [`.xip.io`